tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 * Surfactant decreases surface tension in the lungs.
 Therefore, the alveolar sacs will stay stable when a person exhales (hence the sac won’t collapse).
 With the decrease in surfactant production during ARDS, alveolar sacs can easily collapse, causing atelectasis.

-# Question 4
-Which finding on the chest x-ray is indicative of ARDS?

-[WRONG] Infiltrates in the upper lobes
-[WRONG] Enlargement of the heart with bilateral lower lobe infiltrates [RIGHT] White-out infiltrates bilaterally
-[WRONG] Normal chest x-ray

 # Question 5
 Which ABG results are expected during the early exudative phase of ARDS?